xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 </pre>
 </div>

-#### ABR BGP Redistribution Configuration
+#### ABR BGP Configuration
+In this example the ABR node advertises the aggregate 100.0.1.0/24 covering A-PE loopback addresses in the Access-1 IGP domain to the core SR-PCE node.
+It uses the IPv4 unicast AFI to advertise the SR-PCE Loopback prefix to the A-PE nodes.
+Route policies are used to restrict the prefixes advertised in both directions.

 <div class="highlighter-rouge">
 <pre class="highlight">
+router static
+address-family ipv4 unicast
+  100.0.1.0/24 Null0
+prefix-set ACCESS-PE-PREFIX
+  100.0.1.0/24
+end-set
+prefix-set SRPCE-PREFIX
+  100.0.0.100/32
+end-set

+route-policy ABR-to-SRPCE
+  if destination in ACCESS-PE-PREFIX then
+    pass
+  else
+    drop
+  endif
+end-policy
+!
-route-policy access1-out
+route-policy ABR-to-APE
-  if destination in (101.0.1.0/24) then
+  if destination in SRPCE-PREFIX then
     pass
   else
     drop